EstellaHumanoids/Humanoid-Robot/CONTRIBUTING.md

 ## 📜 Contribution Guidelines
 - Keep your work **modular, well-documented, and reproducible**.
 - Credit any **third-party sources** or inspirations used.
-- Be **kind and respectful** — Estella is a collaborative effort.
+- Be **kind and respectful**, Estella is a collaborative effort.
 - For major changes, please open an issue first to discuss what you’d like to change.

-✨ Every contribution — big or small — helps shape Estella’s future.
+✨ Every contribution, big or small, helps shape Estella’s future.
 Thank you for being part of the journey!